Russian submarine Rostov-na-Donu: 13 September 2023 attack

 On 13 September 2023, the Russian-appointed governor of Sevastopol Mikhail Razvozhaev said that Sevastopol Shipyard, belonging to Sevmorzavod, had been struck by a Ukrainian "missile attack" at 2 am, causing a large fire.
-The Russian MoD said that ten cruise missiles had been fired, of which seven were shot down.
+The Russian Ministry of Defence said that ten cruise missiles had been fired, of which seven were shot down.
 The attack also involved three "maritime drones", which were said to have been destroyed.
 The Ministry said, "As a result of being hit by enemy cruise missiles, two ships under repair were damaged".
 At least 24 people were reported injured.
 The ships damaged were the landing ship Minsk and Rostov-na-Donu.
 Ukraine said the two ships were "likely damaged beyond repair".
 The Russian government denied this, and said they would be repaired and returned to full operational status.
 Based on open-source imagery, the UK Ministry of Defence assessed that the submarine had "likely suffered catastrophic damage."

 On 18 September, two images were leaked online of the damage to Rostov-na-Donu, which appeared to be extensive.
 Two large breaches in the hull of the submarine could be seen, one around the midpoint of the starboard side to the rear of the conning tower and another on the top bow.
 Due to the nature of the damage, it was assessed that the submarine would be out of action for the duration of the war due to the closing of the Dardanelles Straits to all foreign warships at the beginning of the Russian invasion of Ukraine in accordance with the terms of the Montreux Convention.
 The submarine would need to be transported to the Admiralty Shipyards in Saint Petersburg to be repaired; however it is assessed to be more practical for a new submarine of the class to be constructed due to the extensive repairs that would be required.

 2 August 2024 attack

 Ukrainian forces claimed Rostov-na-Donu "sank on the spot" after a drone and missile strike on Sevastopol that also damaged an S-400 launcher.
 The submarine had been repaired after the 2023 attack, and was undergoing testing off Sevastopol.
-The British Ministry of Defence stated that it was, 'highly likely' that the submarine was sunk as Newsweek published satellite imagery alleging the submarine was replaced by a decoy with the genuine submarine partially hidden beneath a tarp nearby.
+The British Ministry of Defence stated that it was, "highly likely" that the submarine was sunk as Newsweek published satellite imagery alleging the submarine was replaced by a decoy with the genuine submarine partially hidden beneath a tarp nearby.
 As of 1 September 2025, Oryx has not listed the submarine as having been sunk.
+On 22 September 2025, Atesh claimed that the submarine was docked in one of Sevastopol's bays and that it still was out of service due to damage suffered from the attack in 2024.